gaurab-arl/gaurab-arl/README.md

 <div align="center">

-*"In the silence between keystrokes,
+*"In the silence between key,
-Where code meets chaos,
-I find verses written in binary dreams
-And metaphors compiled from midnight thoughts."*
+Sometime I miss the sleep."*

 **— Gaurab, The Coding Poet**